 Simply put, it starts with poor brushing.
 The main cause of gingivitis is plaque and tartar build up.
 First, comes the plaque.
 Plaque is the yellow film on your teeth caused by food and bacteria in your mouth.
 Next, comes the tartar.
 When plaque builds up mixes with the saliva in your mouth it hardens over time and turns into tartar.
 Tarter, usually a result of poor brushing, ultimately leads to gingivitis.
 It’s a vicious cycle.

 Gingivitis can also be a warning sign for a more severe gum disease called periodontal disease.
-Periodontal disease is when gingivitis is left untreated and can lead to bone loss or even tooth loss.
+This disease is when gingivitis is left untreated and can lead to bone loss or even tooth loss.

 But don’t despair!
 The good news is that gingivitis can be treated with prophy.
 And with routine oral hygiene at home, such as proper and regular brushing and flossing, you can prevent gingivitis from reoccurring.